Group-9-VUW/Mission-Control/project_requirement/project-requirement.md

 One page summary of the main functions of the product (9.5.4), briefly characterising the minimum viable product.

+Determine probable landing locations (..integration with monte carlo?)  <-- very important Go no go function
+Relaying rocket information to user interface <-- very important (specifically location, velocity, rotation, not so important)
+Arm ejection charge
+Read weather conditions locally and over the internet <-- very important.
+Suggesting launch angle
+Record/playback functionality

 #### 1.3.3 User characteristics

+Hobby rocket people?
+Customer needs to be mentioned here

 One page identifying the main classes of users and their characteristics (9.5.5)

 #### 1.3.4 Limitations

+Regulatory: Hobby rocket regulations
+Hardware: Lack of internet at launch site, max range and delay on the usb serial Interfaces to other applications: max range and delay on the usb serial?
+Find out what parallel operation means
+Find out whatever a limitation on an audit function is Control functions: inability to direct rocket in flight?
+Higher-order language requirements: Limitations due to swing Find out about the handshake protocols
+Quality requirements:

 One page on the limitations on the product (9.5.6)